-Isolated in the Andes at 2,818 m (9,245 ft) altitude, the Quito is spread along the slopes of the Pichincha Volcano and is bordered by the hills of Panecillo and Ichimbia.
+The City of Quito, capital of Ecuador, was founded in the 16th century on the ruins of an Inca city.
+Isolated in the Andes Mountains at 2,850 m (9,350 ft) altitude, the city is spread along the slopes of the Pichincha Volcano and is bordered by the hills of Panecillo and Ichimbia.

 Founded by the Spanish in 1534, on the ruins of an Inca city, the city of Quito proudly possesses one of the most extensive, least altered and best-preserved historic centers of Spanish America.

-This World Heritage site offers a remarkable example of the Baroque school of Quito (Escuela Quitena), that brings together the indigenous and European artistic traditions and which is renowned for providing the greatest contribution of Spanish America to universal art.
+The historic center offers a remarkable example of the Baroque school of Quito (Escuela Quitena), that brings together the indigenous and European artistic traditions and which is renowned for providing the greatest contribution of Spanish America to universal art.

 The height of this art is represented by veritable spiritual citadels.
 These are recognized not only for their artistic value, from the architectural viewpoint but also for their decorative elements (altarpieces, paintings, sculptures).